With the third season of Designated Survivor.

 It’s a comfortable change, to view a show that validates our aggrieved feelings towards the political scenario that exists in the US, and it’s a nice change to see a President taking the morally right decision, or even at least struggle to, even if we see this in a fictional environment.

 We all know about the death that was the part of the season 2, but that’s nothing compared to what happens this season.
 The big goodbye in Season 3 is even bigger, with a major character leaving the series for good in a yes, they are definitely dead kind of way.
 Though one could argue the death is long overdue because of this character’s storyline and its place in the show, the character is still one of the best of the bunch.
 People will be sad about it, no doubt.

-Overall, the season 3 is a much better one, compared to the much weaker storyline that the season 2 had after an amazing season one.
-Considering that the show is currently ranking high on IMDB and is one of the most binged shows according to TV Time, there are high chances for Netflix to continue with a season 4, and I really can’t wait for the same.
+Overall, the season 3 is much better, compared to the much weaker storyline that the season 2 had after an amazing season one.
+Considering that the show is currently ranking high on IMDb and is one of the most binged shows according to TV Time, there are high chances for Netflix to continue with a season 4, and I really can’t wait for the same.